-Governance - Te Taitokerau Regional Māori Advisory Committee
+Governance - Te Tai Tokerau Regional Māori Advisory Committee

-Council is committed to establishing a relationship based on genuine partnership with Māori.
+Council is committed to establishing a relationship with Māori.
 It wants to promote Māori (whanau, hapu and iwi) participation and engagement in council processes and decision making and ensure it takes appropriate account of the principles of the Treaty of Waitangi.

-Council therefore set up a working party in December 2013 and that working party then engaged with recognised iwi authorities in Tai Tokerau on the potential membership of a new committee, tentatively named 'Te Tai Tokerau Regional Māori Advisory Committee', and its terms of reference.
+Council therefore set up a working party in December 2013 and proceeded to establish 'Te Tai Tokerau Regional Māori Advisory Committee', and its initial terms of reference on 13 May 2014.

-Council considers that this approach - collaboratively developing the purpose, mandate, functions and work programme of the committee with Māori - will enable lasting and meaningful relationships between Māori and council and create a commitment to the success of the committee.
+Council considers the committee will enable lasting and meaningful relationships between Māori and council.